noituri/wgpu_native_zig/README.md

 * Test this on other machines with different OS/CPU.
 Currently only tested on x86_64-linux-gnu and x86_64-windows (msvc and gnu); zig version 0.14.0.
 * Cleanup/organization:
   * If types are only tied to a specific opaque struct, they should be decls inside that struct.
-    * For example, `ShaderModuleGetCompilationInfoCallback` should be `ShaderModule.GetCompilationInfoCallback`, since that callback type isn't used anywhere outside of the context of `ShaderModule`.
   * The associated Procs struct should probably be a decl of the opaque struct as well.
   * There are many things that seem to be in the wrong file.
     * For example a lot of what is in `pipeline.zig` is actually only used by `Device`, and should probably be in `device.zig` instead.